josephspurrier/gowebapi/README.md

 ## Folder Structure

 All the Go code is inside the `src` folder.
 This allows you to easily fork this project to use and test it.
 You'll just need to set your GOPATH to the `gowebapi` folder after you do a `git clone` (don't do a `go get`, it will not work).

 In the `src/app/webapi` folder, you see a few top level folders:
 - **cmd** - contains the main function and a static folder for the favicon.
 - **component** - contains sets of related endpoints and database code.
 - **internal** - contains project specific packages with dependencies.
 - **middleware** - contains http wrappers for logging and CORS.
-- **store** - contains the files with SQL in them.
+- **model** - contains the files with JSON structs that will outputted by the API.
-- **pkg** - contains generic packages withou project specific dependencies - these can be safely imported by other projects.
+- **pkg** - contains generic packages without project specific dependencies - these can be safely moved to other projects without internal dependencies.
+- **store** - contains the files with SQL used to query the database.

 ## Components

 In the root of the `src/app/webapi/component` folder, you see:
 - **core.go** - contains the dependencies shared by all the components: logger, database connection, request bind/validation, and the responses.
-- **core_mock.go** - contains the mocked dependencies which can be used by tests to modify all the mocked dependencies.
+- **core_mock.go** - contains the mocked dependencies which can be used by tests to modify the mocked dependencies.
 - **interface.go** - contains all the interfaces for the dependencies so you can easily mock out each one for testing purposes.

 Inside each component, you see a `component.go` file which contains the main struct and all the routes.
-You'll also see individual files for each endpoint with Swagger annotations.
+You'll also see individual files for each endpoint with Swagger annotations and the tests for each endpoint.

 ## Store

 In the `store` folder, you see `user.go` which has the SQL queries.
 Notice how `IDatabase` and the `IQuery` are passed into each store.
 This provides a unified way to run database queries and also provides a base set of simple SQL queries so you don't have to rewrite them for every table:
 - FindOneByID(dest query.IRecord, ID string) (found bool, err error)
 - FindAll(dest query.IRecord) (total int, err error)
 - ExistsByID(db query.IRecord, s string) (found bool, err error)